Calming And Reassuring An Anxious Patient Can Be Facilitated By 5 Little‑Known Techniques Doctors Swear By – Learn Them Now!

 Teach Simple Grounding Techniques

 For patients who are visibly panicking — rapid breathing, visibly shaking, looking like they might pass out — you can offer simple grounding techniques.
-Ask them to take a slow breath in through their nose, hold it for a moment, and exhale through their mouth.
+Still, ask them to take a slow breath in through their nose, hold it for a moment, and exhale through their mouth.
 Sometimes just naming what you want them to do ("Take one deep breath with me") gives them something to focus on.

 Some providers use the 5-4-3-2-1 technique: guide them to notice five things they can see, four they can hear, three they can touch, two they can smell, and one they can taste.
 It's a classic grounding method that works because it pulls attention out of the anxious thought spiral and into the present moment.